MAOstrander/MAOstrander.github.io/_posts/2016-02-23-Front-End-Capstone.markdown

 date:   2016-02-23 20:00:00 -0600
 categories: Angular
 img: images/relay-radar/Logged-in.png
-platform: AngularJS
+platform: Web using AngularJS
 about: This was my front end capstone at NSS.
 I used AngularJS, Google Maps, Firebase, and AngularFire to create it.
 Later I refactored it to be statically served using Node/Express.
 ---
 Try it out at the [Github Repository](https://github.com/MAOstrander/relay-radar).

 # StreetPass Relay Radar

-### Companion site for the Nintendo 3DS family
+### A companion site for the Nintendo 3DS family

 ## About
 This was my Front-End Capstone for Nashville Software School, but I will continue to work and develop it as a side project